-Since 2016–2017 the department of Object & Jewellery at PXL-MAD, School of Arts, Hasselt, Belgium, offers an artistic, academic English master programme (one year 60 ECTS-credits), alongside its existing regular programme, consisting of three bachelor years (180 ECTS-credits) and one master year (60 ECTS-credits).
+Since 2016–2017 the department of Object & Jewellery at PXL-MAD, School of Arts, Hasselt, Belgium, has offered an artistic, academic English master programme (one year 60 ECTS-credits) alongside its existing regular programme, consisting of three bachelor years (180 ECTS-credits) and one master year (60 ECTS-credits).
 The course revolves around experimentation and research, for which thinking and doing are in constant interaction.
-The ambiguous position that the field of jewellery and object-making takes within the world of the visual arts, crafts, and design is seen as an inspiring starting point that is constantly questioned in order to develop a critical attitude toward our own discipline.
+The ambiguous position that the fields of jewellery and object-making take within the world of the visual arts, crafts, and design is seen as an inspiring starting point that is constantly questioned in order to develop a critical attitude toward our own discipline.

 In the first year of the bachelor programme, students are introduced into the world of contemporary jewellery and to the most important materials and techniques through individual design projects.
 During the second year, research focuses on the meaning of jewellery and the functionality of objects.
 Technically, the students explore the possibilities of the laser-cutting machine and 3-D printing possibilities.
 The main focus of the third bachelor year lies on the further development of artistic research capabilities, looking into the conceptual, communicative, or historical aspects of jewellery and objects.
 The bachelor programme is finalized with an individual research project, as an ideal basis for starting the master programme.

-The master programme consists of two major components: artistic studio practice and the master seminar series Object & Jewellery.
-Artistic studio practice is offered in a dynamic and inspiring environment where thinking and doing are perfectly synchronised.
+The master programme consists of two major components: artistic studio practice and the master seminar series “Making•Matter•Meaning” (M3).
+Artistic studio practice is offered in a dynamic and inspiring environment where concept and practice are perfectly synchronized.
 Students are given the opportunity to improve and explore their work through intensive experimental artistic research.
-The master seminar series Object & Jewellery lays the foundations for an individual theoretical and artistic research practice through discussion, analysing texts, visiting exhibitions, and attending lectures.
+The master seminar series M3 helps to define the foundations for an individual theoretical and artistic research practice through discussion, analyzing texts, visiting exhibitions, and attending lectures.

-Based on these two components and supported by a team of renowned artists and academics, students are continually encouraged and challenged to reflect on their work by shifting between being “in” and being “out” of their own work.
-They are expected to create both a mature body of work, presented in the master exhibition, and a written document in which they report and reflect on their own artistic practice.
-By adopting an inquisitive attitude, the students position themselves in relation to other artists and disciplines and create the context within which they work.
+Based on these two components and with the support of a team of renowned artists and academics, students are continually encouraged and challenged to further their research skills to develop contemporary objects and jewellery as media for artistic and narrative expression, as critical artifacts, and as cultural symbols that evoke communication.
+Students will be expected to create both a mature body of work presented in a master exhibition, and a written document in which they report and reflect on their own artistic practice.
+By adopting an inquisitive attitude, the students can position themselves in relation to other artists and disciplines that create the context within their work.

 Audi Pauwels studied at the Royal Academy of Arts, Antwerp, where he graduated in 1988.
 Five years later he founded the Object & Jewellery department at the PXL-MAD School of Arts, where he is still a senior tutor.
-Audi also runs the goldsmiths shop Huis Pauwels Spaenjers and Gallery Multiple in Hasselt together with his spouse, Kitty Spaenjers.
-Their own work generally possesses all the ingredients of classic jewellery: almost exclusively made in gold, nearly always combined with a gemstone, and usually limited to the classic trinity of wearable pieces—the ring, the necklace and the earring.
+Audi also runs the goldsmiths shop Huis Pauwels Spaenjers and the gallery Multiple in Hasselt, together with his spouse, Kitty Spaenjers.
+Their own work generally possesses all the ingredients of classic jewellery: almost exclusively made in gold, nearly always combined with a gemstone, and usually limited to the classic trinity of wearable pieces—the ring, the necklace, and the earring.